Replicable-MARL/MARLlib/docs/source/algorithm/ppo_family.rst

 Insights
 ^^^^^^^^^^^^^^^^^^^^^^^

-The previous methods that hold the sharing parameters for different agents, or lack the essential theoretical property of trust region learning, which is the monotonic improvement guarantee.
+The previous methods either hold the sharing parameters for different agents or lack the essential theoretical property of trust region learning, which is the monotonic improvement guarantee.
-This could lead to several issues when deal with MARL problems.
+This could lead to several issues when dealing with MARL problems.
 Such as:

 #.
-If share the parameters, the methods could not apply to the occasions that different agents observe different dimension
+If the parameters have to be shared, the methods could not apply to the occasions that different agents observe different dimensions.
 #.
-Parameters share could suffer from an exponentially-worse suboptimal outcome.
+Sharing parameters could suffer from an exponentially-worse suboptimal outcome.
 #. although IPPO/MAPPO can be practically applied in a non-parameter sharing way, it still lacks the essential theoretical property of trust region learning, which is the monotonic improvement guarantee.

 The HAPPO paper proves that for Heterogeneous-Agent:

 #.
 Theoretically-justified trust region learning framework in MARL.
 #.
-HAPPO adopts the sequential update scheme, which saves the cost of maintaining a centralised critic for each agent in CTDE( centralised training with decentralised execution).
+HAPPO adopts the sequential update scheme, which saves the cost of maintaining a centralized critic for each agent in CTDE(centralized training with decentralized execution).

 .. admonition:: Some Interesting Facts

-    - A similar idea of multi-agent sequential update was also discussed in the context of dynamic programming where artificial “in-between” states have to be considered.
-On the contrary, HAPPO sequential update sceheme is developed based on paper proposed Lemma 1, which does not require any artificial assumptions and hold for any cooperative games
+    - A similar idea of the multi-agent sequential update was also discussed in dynamic programming, where artificial “in-between” states must be considered.
+On the contrary, HAPPO sequential update scheme is developed based on the paper proposed Lemma 1, which does not require any artificial assumptions and holds for any cooperative games
-    - Bertsekas (2019) requires to maintain a fixed order of updates that is pre-defined for the task, whereas the order in MAPPO is randomised at each iteration, which also offers desirable convergence property
+    - Bertsekas (2019) requires maintaining a fixed order of updates that is pre-defined for the task, whereas the order in MAPPO is randomised at each iteration, which also offers desirable convergence property

 Mathematical Form
 ^^^^^^^^^^^^^^^^^^

 Critic learning: